kdabug/trial-project/README.md

 # TRIAL
-the eyes have it.//
+the eyes have it.
-and your trial is short.//
+and your trial is short.
-to provide a question.//
+to provide a question.
-and be judged by the court.//
+and be judged by the court.

-domain: judging-eyes.surge.sh
+**domain**: judging-eyes.surge.sh

 ## description and user story